-I made with chocolate caramel tart a few years back and to this day it’s one of the most popular recipes on my site.
-Every time I post it on instagram everyone loves it!
+I made this chocolate caramel tart a few years back and to this day it's one of the most popular recipes on my site.
+Every time I post it on instagram, everyone loves it!

 The filling in traditional pecan pie is butter, eggs, pecans and sugar (usually corn syrup).
 However, this recipe tastes the same as traditional pecan pie, we're just using healthier alternatives to make this a paleo pecan pie.

-How do you make a sugar free pecan pie?
+How to you make a sugar free pecan pie

 Though a completely sugar free pecan pie recipe may be lackluster, a refined sugar free pecan pie is definitely doable!
 And delicious!
-That means there isn’t any processed sugar in it, like white sugar or corn syrup.
+There isn't any processed sugar in it like white sugar or corn syrup.

 Is pecan pie really bad for you?